 RPH Authentication Service (RPH-AS) – This element represents the logical authentication service for SIP RPH signing defined in [IETF RFC 8443].

 NOTE: The logical RPH-AS function is not required to perform the WPS or GETS authorization.
-It is responsible for verifying that an NS/EP NGN-PS entity (e.g., NS/EP NGN-PS AS or TAS) has authorized the Service User for the NS/EP Priority Service call. .
+It is responsible for verifying that an NS/EP NGN-PS entity (e.g., NS/EP NGN-PS AS or TAS) has authorized the Service User for the NS/EP Priority Service call.

 RPH Verification Service (RPH-VS) - This element represents the logical verification service for SIP RPH signing defined in [IETF RFC 8443].

 In keeping with the SHAKEN architecture described in [ATIS-1000074], Figure 1 shows a CSCF interacting with a STI-AS (in the originating network) and a STI-VS (in the terminating network).
-The RPH–AS in Figure 1 represents logical STI-AS functions for RPH signing and the RPH–VS represents logical STI-VS functions for verifying signed RPH in accordance with the procedures defined in [IETF RFC 8443].
+The RPH–AS in Figure 1 represents logical STI-AS functions for RPH signing, and the RPH–VS represents logical STI-VS functions for verifying signed RPH, in accordance with the procedures defined in [IETF RFC 8443].
 The logical RPH-AS function is not required to perform the NS/EP Priority Service call authorization (i.e., WPS or GETS authorization).
 The RPH-AS function is responsible for verifying that an NS/EP NGN-PS entity (e.g., NS/EP NGN-PS AS or TAS) has authorized the Service User for the NS/EP Priority Service call.
 For example, an NS/EP Priority Service call is sent to a RPH-AS function to be signed after the WPS or GETS authorization had been performed by an NS/EP NGN-PS entity (e.g., by the NS/EP NGN-PS AS or TAS).
-The trigger mechanism to send a NS/EP Priority Service call to sign the SIP RPH field is based on carrier specific implementation and out of scope of this ATIS standard.
+The trigger mechanism to send a NS/EP Priority Service call to sign the SIP RPH field is based on service provider-specific implementation and out of scope of this ATIS standard.

-The reference architecture in Figure 1 is a logical model and does not impose any restrictions on implementations.
-Figure 1 shows interactions between a CSCF and SIP based Application Servers where the Application Servers provide the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions and may interact via an Ms interface (as defined in 3GPP 24.229) using HTTP with Application Servers to sign and verify the SIP RPH field.
-Other approaches not shown in Figure 1 are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions and may interact via an Ms interface (as defined in 3GPP TS 24.229) using HTTP with Application Servers to sign and verify the SIP RPH field.
+The reference architecture in Figure 1 is a logical model and does not impose any restrictions on service provider implementations.
+Figure 1 shows interactions between a CSCF and SIP-based Application Servers where the Application Servers provide the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions, and may interact via the Ms interface (as defined in 3GPP 24.229) using HTTP with Application Servers to sign and verify the SIP RPH field.
+Other approaches, not shown in Figure 1, are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions and may interact via an Ms interface (as defined in 3GPP TS 24.229) using HTTP with Application Servers to sign and verify the SIP RPH field.

-SIP RPH Signing Call Flow for NS/EP NGN-PS
+SIP RPH Signing and Verification Call Flow for NS/EP NGN-PS

-Figure 2 below illustrates a possible SIP RPH signing and verifying call flow, based on the example architecture illustrated in Figure 1.
+Figure 2 below illustrates a possible SIP RPH signing and verification call flow, based on the example architecture illustrated in Figure 1.

-Figure 2 – NS/EP SIP RPH Signing and Verifying Call Flow Example
+Figure 2 – NS/EP SIP RPH Signing and Verification Call Flow Example

 The originating SIP UA sends a SIP INVITE for a NS/EP Priority Service call.

-Based on the dialed digits (e.g., WPS FC or GETS AN), the originating Service ProviderA routes the call to the NS/EP NGN-PS AS for priority processing and handling (e.g., WPS or GETS authorization).
+Based on the dialed digits (e.g., WPS FC or GETS AN), the originating service provider A routes the call to the NS/EP NGN-PS AS for priority processing and handling (e.g., WPS or GETS authorization).

-The NS/EP NGN-PS AS appends a Resource Priority Header with “ETS” and/or “WPS” namespace parameters to the SIP INVITE after authorizing the NS/EP Priority Service call request.
+The NS/EP NGN-PS AS appends a Resource Priority Header with “ets” and/or “wps” namespace parameters to the SIP INVITE after authorizing the NS/EP Priority Service call request.

 The originating Service Provider A routes the SIP INVITE to the STI-AS (RPH-AS function).